CRT 2031 - Structural Analysis & Damage Repair

 - Straighten and align quarter panels, wheelhouse assemblies, and rear body sections (including rails and suspension/powertrain mounting points).
 HP-G

-- Determine structural repair component or replacement recommendations.
+- Determine structural repair components or replacement recommendations.
 HP-G

 - Identify proper cold stress relief methods.
 HP-I